ProvableHQ/leo/docs/grammar/README.md

 ---------------

-A Leo file is a finite sequence of Unicode characters, represented as Unicode code points, which are numbers in the range from 0 to 10FFFF.
+A Leo file is a finite sequence of Unicode characters, encoded in UTF-8.
+After decoding, the Unicode code points are numbers in the range from 0 to 10FFFF (hexadecimal) excluding the surrogate range D800 to DFFF.
 These are captured by the ABNF rule `character` below.

 The lexical grammar defines how, at least conceptually,